simoncrowe/ansible-raspberry-pi-dat/README.md

 If successful, the above command applies a number of Ansible roles listed in site.yaml to your pi, including basic security configuration.
-A consequence of this hardened security is that you will now be unable to SSH into your pi using a user's password
+A consequence of this hardened security is that you will now be unable to SSH into your pi using a user's password.
 Passwordless login will still work, and you can [manually](https://www.raspberrypi.org/documentation/remote-access/ssh/passwordless.md) add the public keys of other machines to your pi if needed.